stm32duino/wiki_contrib/FAQ.md

 ## OS specific
 ### Linux

-#### USB serial stalls initially and connecting using a serial monitor fails
+#### USB serial (CDC) stalls initially and connecting using a serial monitor fails

 problem:
-in some Linux distributions. usb (cdc) serial initially stalls could be into the 10s of seconds after a reset.
+in some Linux distributions. usb serial (cdc) initially stalls could be into the 10s of seconds after a reset.
 There is no response in the serial monitor (e.g. putty), in fact the serial monitor (e.g. putty) simply won't connect. running _dmesg_ command did show a /dev/ttyACMx device.

 discussion and solution:
 create a udev rules file e.g.